maria901/rsppmp3_v27/readme.txt

 Changelog:

+What is new in 18.0.8  build 667470  'Sat 30/October/2021 08:19:24' codename 'Peeters'
+Added update of the video frame and audio position if the seek is called when the playback is paused, the replacement for Libav has the basic audio formats supported, today will be added also wav pcm playback 16 bits Notice that if we add all the formats supported by Libav it will also be huge, minor modifications

 What is new in 16.0.9  build 667271  'Thu 14/October/2021 06:19:45' codename 'Daly'
 Small modifications and added a new function to show the video bitrate, if available of course, notice that some webm files don't report a video bitrate